Use a Stain-Blocking Primer to Cover Flaws

 While there are exceptions, in general you'll get the best results with paint that's formulated for a ceiling application.
 For a ceiling, you want paint that doesn't spatter, has a long open time (dries slowly), and is flat instead of glossy.
 Most ceiling paints are formulated with these qualities.
 And of course you can have ceiling paint tinted if you want a color other than “ceiling white.”

 If you're planning to paint the walls too, lap the paint onto the walls a little bit.
 Then when you paint the walls, you can err on the side of leaving a little ceiling color showing when you cut in and it won't be noticeable.
-Some painters like to skip this cutting-in step and save time by mashing the roller into the corner instead.
-Bill objects to this method because it’s sloppy, builds up excess paint in the corner and can leave runs or a thick paint line on the wall.
+Some painters like to skip this cutting-in step and save time by mashing the roller into the corner instead, but this method is sloppy, builds up excess paint in the corner and can leave runs or a thick paint line on the wall.

+Here's a tip that applies to most paint jobs but is even more important for ceilings.
 You want to get as much paint on the ceiling as you can in the shortest amount of time possible while minimizing spatters.
 To do this, you need the best roller cover you can buy.
-Bill prefers a 1/2-in.-nap lambswool cover.
+The best choice is a 1/2-in.-nap lambswool cover.
 If you've never tried a lambswool roller cover, you owe it to yourself to experience the difference.
 And if you're worried about the cost, keep in mind that lambswool covers are easy to clean and can last a long time if you take good care of them.

 Painting textured ceilings is a bit of a crapshoot.
 If the texture has been painted over already, it's probably safe to paint again.
 If the texture has never been painted, there's a risk the water in the paint could loosen the texture, causing it to fall off in sheets.
 A lot depends on the quality of the texturing job.
 If you have a closet or other inconspicuous area, do a test by rolling on some paint to see what happens.
 If the texture loosens, painting over the larger ceiling is risky.

-Bill has a few tips for painting over texture.
 If possible, spray on the paint—it's less likely to loosen the texture than rolling.
 But spraying in an occupied house is usually impractical.
-Bill says the best tip for rolling on paint is to avoid overworking the paint.
+The best tip for rolling on paint is to avoid overworking the paint.
 Just roll the paint on and leave it.
 Don't go back and forth with the roller, as this is likely to pull the texture from the ceiling.
 If the ceiling needs another coat of paint, wait for the first coat to dry completely.
 Then roll another coat perpendicular to the first one using the same careful technique.